gjskha/Driftnet/README.md

 MILTER
 ------

 One obvious application for this data is for the purpose of scanning incoming emails on a mail server, in order to see if any PhishTank entries are found within them.
 Towards that end, a common method is to use the milter protocol, which was originally devised for the sendmail program.
 If you are going to write a milter likewise in Perl, you will also need one of Perl's milter modules installed.
-See "milter.pl" in this directory for an example implementation.
+See "driftnet_milter.pl" in this directory for an example implementation.
 Instructions for installation and maintenance of milters are beyond the scope of this document, but [milter.org](http://www.milter.org) is a good starting point.